WHEN WILL I RECEIVE MY FIRST PAYCHECK?

-All new part-time employees to State service become members of the Tier IIA Plan.
+All new employees to State service become members of the Tier IIA Plan.
 This is a contributory plan with bi-weekly contributions of two percent (2%) of your salary.
 If you are employed in a hazardous duty classification your bi-weekly contribution will be five percent (5%) of your salary.

 WHAT IF I AM OUT SICK OR GET HURT ON THE JOB?

-Salary increases are governed by your collective bargaining agreement.
+Salary increases are governed by your Collective Bargaining Agreement.
 Refer to the appropriate agreement for details.

-ATTENDANCE AND TARDINESS POLICY.
+ATTENDANCE AND TARDINESS POLICY

 The Attendance and Tardiness Policy is policy number 7-4-1 of the Department of Children and Families Policy Manual.
 It is your responsibility to review and comply with the contents of this policy.
 Contact your supervisor if you have questions.

-SICK FAMILY – BASIS FOR ELIGIBLILTY.
+SICK FAMILY – BASIS FOR ELIGIBILITY

 The State of Connecticut recognizes twelve (12) paid holidays per year: